Family Owned Since 1979

 Citrus limon 'Variegated Pink Eureka' Gorgeous and ornate, this variety is a vision in variegation.
 The foliage is marbled, dark green and creamy yellow, and the fruit has striking, striped, gold and green skin when young, maturing to a lovely light yellow.
 The new growth is highlighted with blushes of fuchsia, and the lemons themselves have rosy-tinged flesh.
 The effect is absolutely dazzling, the most impressive and captivating citrus we've seen.
 While not the most productive lemon available, it certainly is one of the most attractive.

-Our citrus trees are 1-2 years old, well-rooted in 5” x 5” x 12” air-pruning tree pots.
+Citrus trees will ship in March based on your location, weather permitting Our citrus trees are 1-2 years old, well-rooted in 5” x 5” x 12” air-pruning tree pots.
 Their overall heights range from 18 inches to 36 inches tall with nice branching.
-Weather permitting, citrus plants ship November through June based on your location.
-CA, WA, and OR residents: starting in November your citrus will ship 1-2 weeks after your order is placed.
-All other states (where delivery is available) will start shipping after April 8th.
 Not available to AK, AL, AZ, FL, HI, TX, US Territories, or Canada.

 • Key Features: